Texans turn to God as school rocked by latest shooting - Journal du Cameroun

 Grief-stricken families in southwestern Texas gathered in churches throughout Santa Fe on Sunday seeking spiritual succor following a massacre at the town’s high school, the nation’s latest mass shooting.

-As services began, interim Pastor Jerald Watkins offered prayers to the roughly 500 congregants.
+Some 500 congregants bowed their heads as interim Pastor Jerald Watkins offered prayers.

-“Lord, sometimes we forget you’re even here,” he said, as worshippers bowed their heads and nodded.

-“It’s time like this when all of us realize how fragile our lives really are.”
+“It’s time like this when all of us realize how fragile our lives really are,” he said.

+Santa Fe 10th grader Joshua Stevens, 15, said he was glad to see the governor in attendance, adding, “It’s important that after a tragic event like this we just come together and worship.”

+Abbott later went down the road to the school itself and placed a wreath on the front lawn.
+Students and residents also have placed flowers, messages and stuffed animals in honor of those who died there.

 – ‘Harden’ schools –

+Speaking at the high school, Abott pledged “swift and meaningful action” to prevent future school massacres.

+He hopes roundtable discussions set to begin on Tuesday, with both supporters of gun rights and advocates of stricter controls, can “build a pathway to reforms so that other students will not have to live through a nightmare like what these students had to go through.”

-Texas Lieutenant Governor Dan Patrick made the case for boosting security at schools, something US President Donald Trump advocated after a shooting in Parkland, Florida left 17 people dead.
+Texas Lieutenant Governor Dan Patrick made the case for boosting security at schools by arming teachers, something US President Donald Trump advocated after a shooting in Parkland, Florida left 17 people dead.

 “We need armed teachers — trained, of course, not just anyone who has a gun, trained how to handle active shooters in the schools,” Patrick told CNN.

 “We need to harden the target.
-We need to get down to one or two entrances into our schools,” he added.
+We need to get down to one or two entrances into our schools.”

 Monica Bracknell, 18, said she and other seniors were allowed in to the school Saturday to retrieve their belongings, and were “shaken up” by the condition of the hallways and classrooms.